-Here’s a few thoughts on what to do, where to stay, and where to eat in this little town.
+Here are a few thoughts on what to do in Caraz, where to stay, and where to eat in this pleasant little town.

 Lunch at Entre Panes

 Entre Panes is as close as Caraz comes to an upscale restaurant.
-The have a great selection of Peruvian food from the menu, and probably the best fixed menu of the day in Caraz.
+They have a great selection of Peruvian food from the menu, and probably the best-fixed menu of the day in Caraz.

 Service is slow and not what I would call attentive.
 Do NOT go here if you are famished after a long hike.
-We made that mistake after the Santa Cruz Trek and were filled with rage as we sat there for 45 minutes without so much as receiving our juice or soup.
+We made that mistake after the Santa Cruz Trek and simmered with a hangry rage as we sat there for 45 minutes without so much as receiving our juice or soup. ?

 Eat at La Terraza